 - Excellent neutrality across the whole frequency range.

-- A very expensive pair of headphones.
+- While superbly built these are an expensive pair of headphones.

 Sennheiser HD 650 Review